Efficient Quantum State Preparation with Bucket Brigade QRAM: Abstract

 \section{Abstract}

 The preparation of data in quantum states is a critical component in the design of quantum algorithms.
 The cost of this step can significantly limit the realization of quantum advantage in domains such as machine learning, finance, and chemistry.
-One of the main approaches to achieve efficient state preparation is through the use of Quantum Random Access Memory (QRAM), a theoretical device for coherent data access with several proposed physical implementations.
-In this work, we present a framework that integrates the physical model of the Bucket Brigade QRAM (BBQRAM) with the classical data structure of the Segment Tree to achieve efficient state preparation.
+One of the main approaches to achieve efficient state preparation is through the use of Quantum Random Access Memory (QRAM), a theoretical device for coherent data access with several proposed hardware implementations.
+In this work, we present a framework that integrates the hardware model of the Bucket Brigade QRAM (BBQRAM) with the classical data structure of the Segment Tree to achieve efficient state preparation.
 We introduce a memory layout that embeds a segment tree within BBQRAM memory cells by preserving the segment tree's hierarchy and supporting data retrieval in logarithmic time via specialized access primitives.
-We demonstrate that, under the proposed memory layout, our method encodes a matrix $A \in \mathbb{R}^{M \times N}$ in a quantum register of $\Theta(\log_2(MN))$ qubits in $\mathcal{O}(\log_2^2(MN))$ time using constant ancillary qubits under a fixed-precision assumption.
-We further illustrate the method through a numerical example.
-This framework provides theoretical support for quantum algorithms that assume negligible data loading overhead and establishes a foundation for designing classical-to-quantum encoding algorithms that are aware of the underlying physical QRAM architecture.
+We demonstrate that our method encodes a matrix $A \in \mathbb{R}^{M \times N}$ in a quantum register of $\Theta(\log_2(MN))$ qubits in $\mathcal{O}(\log_2^2(MN))$ time, {requiring a constant number of working qubits (under fixed precision) and $\mathcal{O}(MN)$ memory cells within the BBQRAM architecture.} We further illustrate the method through a numerical example.
+This framework provides theoretical support for quantum algorithms that assume negligible data loading overhead and establishes a foundation for designing classical-to-quantum encoding algorithms that are aware of the underlying hardware QRAM architecture.

 \keywords{Bucket Brigade, QRAM, Efficient State Preparation, Segment Tree}